Cultural Dynamics of Adaptation to Climate Change

 Under the umbrella of the Brill-book series "Climate and Culture" the Institute for Advanced Studies in the Humanities issued the book "Cultural Dynamics of Climate Change and the Environment in Northern America".
 Despite the rejections of internationally binding climate targets by the United States and Canada, some of the world most ambitious climate initiatives can be found at the local and regional levels in these countries.
 The volume highlights main local and regional patterns of perceptions of environmental and climate change in past and present times and explains the approaches taken and the perspectives which various representatives and spokesmen bring to the global debates.

 Authors from various fields such as environmental history, anthropology, sociology, and political science explore the interactions between society and nature in one of the most diverse ecological and cultural regions of the world.
-For Ecologic Institute, Dr. Grit Martinez is leading author of the chapter "Cultural Dynamics of Adaptation to Climate Change: An Example from the East Coast of the U.S." The investigation was done under the scheme of the FP7 project BASE (Bottom-Up Adaptation Strategies for a Sustainable Europe (links is external) and RISC-KIT (Resilience-Increasing Strategies for Coasts – toolkit (links is external) in cooperation with the department of Anthropology of the University of Maryland.
+For Ecologic Institute, Dr. Grit Martinez is leading author of the chapter "Cultural Dynamics of Adaptation to Climate Change: An Example from the East Coast of the U.S." The investigation was done under the scheme of the FP7 project BASE (Bottom-Up Adaptation Strategies for a Sustainable Europe and RISC-KIT (Resilience-Increasing Strategies for Coasts – toolkit in cooperation with the department of Anthropology of the University of Maryland.

 The chapter explores the role of culture in relation to local knowledge and values as displayed in the interpretations and actions of distinct groups of residents, concerning adapting to climate change in Dorchester County, Chesapeake Bay.